Latest launch of SpaceX's Starship deploys 8 dummy satellites, then splashes down into Indian Ocean

 No crew members were aboard the demo launch.

-The test also included the successful return of the craft's Super Heavy Booster, which splashed down in the Atlantic after testing a landing-burn engine sequence.
+The test also included the successful return of the craft's Super Heavy Booster, which splashed down in the Gulf after testing a landing-burn engine sequence.

 The successful demo came after a year of mishaps.
 Back-to-back tests in January and March ended just minutes after liftoff, raining wreckage into the ocean.
 The most recent test in May — the ninth try — ended when the spacecraft tumbled out of control and broke apart.